Fire control: Types of fires and extinguishers

+Flammable solids: Class A (US/EU/AU)

+A fire that is fuelled by ordinary combustible solids, like paper, wood, or plastics is one of the most common and simplest types to extinguish with a fire extinguisher.

-The most common method to control a Class-A fire is to remove heat by spraying the burning solid fuels with water.
-Another control method would be to reduce the oxygen content in the immediate vicinity of the fire (i.e., "smother" the fire), such as by the introduction of an inert gas such as carbon dioxide.
+The most common method to control them is to remove heat by spraying the burning solid fuels with water.
+Another control method for most class types of fires would be to reduce the oxygen content in the immediate vicinity of the fire (i.e., "smother" the fire), by, simply, covering it with the natural ground soil or mud.
+A fire blanket consists of a sheet of a fire retardant material that is placed over most class types of fires in order to smother them.
+Sodium bicarbonate dry powder is another commonly sourceable method to smother most class types of fires in effective fire control.
+Another method to smother the fire is the introduction of an inert gas such as carbon dioxide.
+Another common type of extinguisher uses the chemical monoammonium phosphate.

 In a wildfire, fire control includes various wildland fire suppression techniques such as defensible space, widening the fuel ladder, and removing fuel in the fire's path with firebreaks and backfires to minimize the brush fire reaching new combustible fuel and spreading further.

-For a class A fire we use a Class A fire extinguisher to extinguish the fire.
-Class A fire extinguishers are used so one can smother the fire.
-The specific chemicals used are phosphate and monoammonium.
-Spray and sway from the base.

-Class-B fires
+Flammable liquids: Class B (US/EU/AU), and flammable gases: Class B (US) / Class C (EU/AU)

-Many Class B fires (hydrocarbons, petroleum, and similar fuels) cannot be efficiently controlled with water because fuels with a density less than water, such as gasoline or oil, float on water, resulting in the fire continuing to burn the fuel on top of the water.
-The configuration of some fuels, such as coal and baled waste paper, result in a deep seated and burrowing fire, resulting in less effective fire control by the application of water on the outer surfaces of the fuel.
+Many flammable liquid and gas based fires (hydrocarbons, petroleum, and similar fuels) cannot be efficiently controlled with water because fuels with a density less than water (such as gasoline or oil) float on top, resulting in the fire continuing to burn.
+In addition, the heat of an intense fire may cause water to flash into steam in an explosion which can spread the flaming fuel more widely.

+The configuration of some fuels, such as coal and baled waste paper, may result in a deep-seated and burrowing fire, resulting in less effective fire control by the application of water on the outer surfaces of the fuel.
 Class B fires should be extinguished with foam, powder, or carbon dioxide extinguishers.
 Some Class-B fires can be controlled with the application of chemical fire suppressants.
 Applying a combination of fire suppressant foam mixed with water is a common and effective method of forming a blanket on top of the liquid fuel, which eliminates the oxygen needed for combustion.

-Class-C fires
+Combustible metals: Class D (US/EU/AU)

+Fires based on combustible or pyrophoric metals can include those involving potassium, uranium, sodium, lithium, calcium, and plutonium.
+The most common are those fuelled by magnesium and titanium.
+The recommended method to extinguish them is to use a dry powder fire extinguisher, which smothers the fire while absorbing heat.